patrick-zippenfenig/environmental-data-management-notes/README.md

 2. **Simplicity and Cloud-Native Design:** The straightforward, chunked data structure is well-suited for cloud-native environments, allowing for partial file access.
 For example, time-series data for a single coordinate can be accessed by downloading only the relevant data chunks, rather than the entire file.

 3. **Streaming Updates for Large Datasets:** The format supports streaming updates for datasets that exceed available memory.
 By processing data in small chunks, large files can be managed efficiently.
-For instance, ERA5-Land data (0.1° resolution) is stored in yearly files with dimensions `[3600, 1800, 8760]`, which would require `211.46 GB` of memory as a floating-point array.
-After compression, this size is reduced to `9.0 GB`, achieving a 23x compression ratio due to missing sea data.
+For instance, ERA5-Land data (0.1° resolution) is stored in yearly files with dimensions for x, y and time `[3600, 1800, 8760]`, which would require `211.46 GB` of memory as a floating-point array.
+After compression, this size is reduced to `9.0 GB`, achieving a 23x compression ratio.
 ERA5 data at 0.25° resolution would require `[1440, 720, 8760] => 34 GB` in raw floating-point array size, compressed to `4.0 GB` with an 11.3x compression ratio.
+The higher compression ratio for ERA5-Land is due to the exclusion of sea data.

 4. **Plain Single Files:** The format’s use of standard files allows for easy copying to different servers or cloud storage.
-Since the data could be updated while being accessed, atomic file copying is essential.
-Some file libraries or database systems store data in ways that do not support atomic copying, but the Open-Meteo format avoids this issue.

 While developing a custom file format may seem like "reinventing the wheel," existing formats did not meet the specific requirements for Open-Meteo, and the effort to create a new format was manageable.
 This file format has been in use for over two years and has proven to be highly effective.
 Although further iterations may be needed to improve portability and flexibility, it remains the most viable solution for Open-Meteo's needs.

+A later chapter explores how the Open-Meteo file format could be extended for direct use in Python, unlocking new possibilities.

 A technical description of the file format can be found here: [Open-Meteo File Format](https://github.com/open-meteo/open-data?tab=readme-ov-file#file-format)